ga-wdi-curriculum/js-scope/context.md

     1. Because there aren't parentheses after `user.sayName`
     - Because `user.sayName` is in an event so `this` is not `user`
     - Because you can't use `alert` inside a function
+    - Because `user` is not accessible in the scope of the event listener
 4. What is the value of `this` at D?
     1. The `keydown` event
     - `Window`